Evryway/evryway.github.io/_posts/2020-09-15-largest-interior.md

 boundary data.

 This article details the algorithm and implementation specifics.
-Parallel to this, I've also written an article about the [process of solving this problem][solution], which you may find interesting.
+Parallel to this, I've also written an article about the [process of solving this problem](/a-tale-of-two-problems/), which you may find interesting.

 ## 2. Background